 - Check on people with special needs during an evacuation.
 A “buddy system,” where people with disabilities arrange for volunteers (co-workers) to alert and assist them in an emergency is recommended.

 - Only attempt an emergency evacuation if you have had emergency assistance training or the person is in immediate danger and cannot wait for emergency services personnel.

 - Always ask someone with a disability how you can help before attempting any emergency evacuation assistance.
 Ask how he or she can best be assisted or moved, and whether there are any special considerations or items that need to come with the person.

-- Faculty and staff who are mobility impaired should let the Building Owner or designated building representative know the location of their usual work area and special needs.
+- Faculty and staff who are mobility impaired should let the Building Supervisor or designated building representative know the location of their usual work area and special needs.